lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 * Give a simplified notion of interpreting a language
 * Note how types are essential for knowing how to interpret the stream of symbols.

+### 7.2.
+There is more to types

+Types are not just tags we slap on our values.
+There is a *lot* more to them (and there also a lot more to know about the their relation and coexistence with values).

+* Logic and Type theory
+* Expressivity of type systems
+* Phase distinction

 ## 8. Properties.
 Rules.
 Laws.

 Rules play a central role in the specification of behavior.